saraclohisey/lab_handbook/Lab_Handbook.md

 Line managers and supervisors are responsible for the day-to-day admin associated with us being a lab.
 Double-check who your line manager is if you are a staff member and check in with them regularly.
 Below we'll use Line Manager to mean both.

-### Lab Meetings - Wednesdays @ 2:30pm at Roslin
+### Lab Meetings - Wednesdays @ 2:00pm at PSH main meetin groom and online Teams

 Contribute in lab meeting and come prepared – especially if you are the primary presenter!
-30 minute long Lab Meetings are held once a week at 2:30pm on Wednesday on baillielab.net/zoom, room 1-113 or at the PSH.
+1 hour  long Lab Meetings are held once a week.
 Lab members will take turns leading.
 A schedule assigning weeks is available at baillielab.net/internal.
 When it is your week to present you have the options of:
 * Getting feedback on a manuscript you are working on.